What is a cookie banner?

 Of course, cookie banners are not mandatory.
 As long as you do not use cookies or other storage technologies or only technically necessary, you do not need a cookie banner

-But it is different as soon as you use tools or scripts that transfer data abroad, set cookies, local storage elements or other data in the browser of your visitors.
+However, it looks different as soon as you use tools or scripts that transfer data abroad, set cookies, local storage elements or other data in the browser of your visitors.

-As soon as you use this, cookie banners are indispensable for you because you cannot set this data without the consent of your visitors - each of them individually.
+As soon as you use these, cookie banners are indispensable for you because you cannot set these data without the consent of your visitors - each of them individually.

 New browser signal aims to make cookie banners obsolete